Definition of Lock Screen

 1. Android Mobile Operating Systems

-Android smartphones and laptops, similar to iPad and the iPhone, appear to display more valuable knowledge than their Computer and Mac counterparts.
-However, since the Android experience may be configured by each manufacturer, the details can vary slightly from device to device.
-We’ll look at Android’s “vanilla,” which is what you’re going to see on devices like Google Pixel.
-In addition to the use of an alphanumeric password or passcode, you can also secure your Android computer using a script.
-This helps you to activate the computer easily by following on the screen the same sequence of lines rather than fooling around with letters or numbers entered.
+Android smartphones and laptops, similar to iPad and the iPhone, display more valuable knowledge than their Computer and Mac counterparts.
+However, since each manufacturer may configure the Android experience, the details can vary slightly from device to device.
+We’ll look at Android’s “vanilla,” which you will see on devices like Google Pixel.
+In addition to using an alphanumeric password or passcode, you can also secure your Android computer using a script.
+This helps you activate the computer easily by following the same sequence of lines on the screen rather than fooling around with letters or numbers entered.
 Typically, you unlock Android devices by swiping them on the phone.

 2. The Windows Lock Screen